 How common is erectile dysfunction?

 Erectile dysfunction (ED, impotence) varies in severity; some men have a total inability to achieve an erection, others have an inconsistent ability to achieve an erection, and still others can sustain only brief erections.
 The variations in severity of erectile dysfunction make estimating its frequency difficult, but it is estimated to affect about 50% of men over the age of 40.
 Many men also are reluctant to discuss erectile dysfunction with their doctors due to embarrassment, and thus the condition is underdiagnosed.
-Nevertheless, experts have estimated that erectile dysfunction affects 18-30 million men in the United States.
+Nevertheless, experts have estimated that erectile dysfunction affects 18 to 30 million men in the United States.

 While erectile dysfunction can occur at any age, it is uncommon among young men and more common in the elderly.
 By age 45, most men have experienced erectile dysfunction at least some of the time.
 According to the Massachusetts Male Aging Study, complete impotence increases from 5% among men 40 years of age to 15% among men 70 years and older.
-Population studies conducted in the Netherlands found that some degree of erectile dysfunction occurred in 20% of men between ages 50-54 and in 50% of men between ages 70-78.
+Population studies conducted in the Netherlands found that some degree of erectile dysfunction occurred in 20% of men between ages 50-54 and in 50% of men between ages 70 to 78.
 In 1999, the National Ambulatory Medical Care Survey counted 1,520,000 doctor-office visits for erectile dysfunction.
-Other studies have noted that approximately 35% of men 40-70 years of age suffer from moderate to severe ED, and an additional 15% may have milder forms.
+Other studies have noted that approximately 35% of men 40 to 70 years of age suffer from moderate to severe ED, and an additional 15% may have milder forms.
 Further studies report similar findings.

 How does erection occur?